 Measurement after recognition

 IAS 38 allows an intangible asset to be carried at a revalued amount only where its fair value can be measured by reference to an active market.
-This is unlikely to apply to the single entity financial statements of local authorities, and an intangible asset will therefore normally be carried at its cost less any accumulated amortisation and any accumulated impairment loss.
+This option has been withdrawn , and an intangible asset will therefore be carried at its cost less any accumulated amortisation and any accumulated impairment loss.

-Where an active market for an intangible asset exists, an authority shall carry that intangible asset at fair value (less any accumulated amortisation and impairment).
-Where an intangible asset is carried at fair value, all assets in that class shall be carried at fair value unless there is no active market for an asset.
-Further details can be found in IAS 38.

 Useful life